vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 ### Views

 Views present information from controllers coming from models in HTML format (and also JSON if you are using scaffolding along with `jbuilder` gem).
+HTML files are stored in `erb` format that allows Ruby programming inside the templates before final HTML files are generated for each request.

 Start from the top. `application.html.erb` is the base template for all of your Rails controllers.